-4. Listening to citizens and empowering communities
+Listening to citizens and empowering communities

-To meet the priorities set out in this plan, we need a real increase in the say people and communities have over services and how they are provided by the Council and other partners.
-This will build more empowered and resilient communities across the city, drive accountability within services and encourage democratic participation and engagement by citizens.
+To meet the priorities set out in this plan, we need people and communities to have more say in the way the services they use are delivered by the Council and other partners.
+This is an important part of making sure Edinburgh has more empowered and resilient communities, driving accountability within services and encouraging democratic participation and engagement by citizens.